tychonievich/kytos/README.md

 always means having different processes running the code and pretending to be the user, and evne then is more nuances than you might expect.

+I do have a much simpler (and thus less featureful) `expect` tool on my to-do list, but pretty far down.